pentlander/sasquach/NOTES.md

 Should the AstValidator and TypeResolver be flipped?
 E.g. TypeResolver cannot resolve a VarReference to a variable or function that hasn't been declared yet, so current order seems to make sense.

+## Affine types
+Essentially meant variable that can be used at most once.
+Might instead want vars that can be used exactly once.
+These types are useful for concurrency and IO management, e.g. once a File is passed into a function it can't be used again in the current scope.

 # Example Future Code

 ## Result Type